anasouardini/portal/README.md

 For a quick Usage menu, type `portal help`.

-A basic way to use Portal is by visiting paths as you would normally, and then every path you visited once, you can access it by vaguely typing it: like "im" for "~/.config/nvim", like it's demonstrated in the video above.
+A basic way to use Portal is by visiting paths as you would normally, and then every path you visited once, you can access it by vaguely typing it: like `cd im` for `cd ~/.config/nvim`, like it's demonstrated in the video above.

-The 2nd way you can use Portal is by explicitly storing a path with a name using the command `portal create [name]`, so you can always access it with that same name, use this with paths that always exist since they'd never get changed.
+The 2nd way you can use Portal is by explicitly storing a path with a name using the command `portal create [name]`, so you can always access it with that same name.
+Use this with paths that always exist since they'd never get changed.

 Use both methods whenever you see fit.

-Another feature Portal gives you is a history of paths you've visited in that shell session, so you can easily browse back and forth with no effort: you can either use `cdd` for going down/back and `cdu` for up/forwards or with the keybindings `Ctrl+j` and `Ctrl+k` respectively.
+Another feature Portal gives you is a history of paths you've visited in that shell session, so you can easily browse back and forth without much effort: you can either use `cdd` for going down/back and `cdu` for up/forwards or with the keybindings `Ctrl+j` and `Ctrl+k` respectively.

 Almost everything is stored as a file so you can change anything you'd like manually.